anandmurugesan/home/index.md

 Give or Take: Experimental examination of bribery vs. extortion, with [Robert Innes](https://robinnes.weebly.com/)

-Greening the margins: Evidence of amplifying investments in local environmental restoration, with [T. Centofanti](https://people.ceu.edu/tiziana_centofanti)

 <!-- [Let them play games!
 Experimental methods to elicit social norms](https://www.dropbox.com/s/frysh7muu82q56q/LetThemPlayGames_ESABologna2022_Abstract.pdf?dl=0), with Mahendran Chokkalingam, Christophe Heintz and Mia Karabegovic
 The sticky self and the icky other!* Using coordination games to elicit self-image signals with C. Heintz and M. Karabegovic Comparing the response variance between the many-to-one and one-to-one norm elicitation method